backupbrew/switchbrew/Savegames.md

 This page describes the format of savegames contained in NAND.
 NAND savegames do not use an container with the entire file encrypted.
-A lot of the saveimage appears to have uninitialized data, resulting in a lot of encrypted data in the saveimage.
+Various areas of the saveimage is uninitialized data, resulting in encrypted data in those areas(like 3DS did).

 ### AES CMAC header